 I’m not saying someone without housing, food, or water has enough.
 Throughout the Bible, God sees when people lack basic needs and provides.
 God led Hagar and her son, Ishmael, to water in the desert.
 He fed Elijah while the prophet was on the run.
-And God tested his people—the Israelites—by giving them more than enough.
+And God tested his people—the Hebrews—by giving them more than enough.

 Here’s how that last story went: God had rescued his people from slavery in Egypt, but later, the Israelites accused God of bringing them into the wilderness to starve.

 … “I will rain down bread from heaven for you.
 The people are to go out each day and gather enough for that day.
 In this way, I will test them and see whether they will follow my instructions.”
 Exodus 16:4 NIV

 God would provide more than enough food for the Israelites, but they were only supposed to take enough to meet their needs each day.
 God didn’t want them to starve—He loved them—but He also knew hoarding wasn’t good for them.
 So this was a test and an invitation for the Israelites to trust God would meet their needs.
 Some of them struggled to trust God at first, but eventually, they came to believe that He would continue providing for them day after day.

 God showed his people it’s better to only take what you need, even when you have the opportunity to take more.
 But why?